 Skip to main content

-• The Generative PaLM (generative-palm) module generates responses based on the data stored in your Weaviate instance.
+• The generative-palm module performs retrieval augmented generation, or RAG, using the data stored in your Weaviate instance.

 • The module can generate a response for each returned object, or a single response for a group of objects.

-• You need an API key for a PaLM API to use this module.
-The module uses the Google Cloud access token.
+• You need an API key for a Google generative model API to use this module.

 If you have the Google Cloud CLI tool installed and set up, you can view your token by running the following command: